HangTime (roller coaster)

 HangTime is a steel roller coaster at Knott's Berry Farm in Buena Park, California.
 The Infinity Coaster was manufactured by Gerstlauer on the former site of Boomerang and Riptide.
 On opening, it had the steepest drop on a rollercoaster in California, at 96°.
 HangTime was also marketed by the park as the first Dive Coaster in California.
 It opened on May 18, 2018.

 History

 On August 16, 2017, Knott's Berry Farm announced that they would be adding HangTime.
-It would be the second Gerstlauer Infinity Coaster in the United States, with the first one being The Monster at Adventureland in Altoona, Iowa.
+It would be replacing Boomerang, and Riptide.
+It would also be the second Gerstlauer Infinity Coaster in the United States, with the first one being The Monster at Adventureland in Altoona, Iowa.

 Vertical construction of HangTime began in November 2017 with the lift hill supports rising.

 In January 2018, the track layout was complete.
 HangTime performed its first test runs two months later in March 2018.
 Much like The Smiler at Alton Towers, the trains would have four rows that carry 16 riders.

 HangTime opened to season passholders on May 11, 2018, and to the general public a week later on May 18, 2018.